d4nicoder/pushover-js/README.md

 This entire library has been rewritten to be based on promises.

-The code has been restructured and the methods changed to make it more complete and versatile.
+The code has been restructured, and the methods changed to make it more complete and versatile.

 If you were using a version of the 0.x.x branch, please check the documentation to adapt your code.